gitinsky/ansible-role-openwrt-compiler/README.md

 - ```/root/openwrt-1209-builder/run/run.sh``` for 12.09 builds
 - ```/root/openwrt-1407-builder/run/run.sh``` for 14.07 builds
 - ```/compile/logs/openwrt-1407-builder-raw.done``` (or ```/compile/logs/openwrt-1209-builder-raw.done``` ) should be generated inside the container after the build
+- ```/compile/logs/make.log``` should exist.
+It's a good practice to recreate it on each new build, see example below.
+Final task of this role checks this file for make errors.

 ## Variables